 Program expenses for the District are exclusively made up of contract services provided to the District by Washington County.
-Such services are primarily in the form of construction of County roads within the District.
+Such services are primarily in the form of street maintenance activities on County roads within District boundaries.

 District Fund Financial Analysis